 MSU Broad to showcase ‘Andy Warhol: A Day in the Life’

-“Andy Warhol: A Day in the Life,” on view until May 6 at the Eli and Edythe Broad Art Museum at Michigan State University, or MSU Broad, pulls back the veil on one of the 20th century’s most important and iconic artists, using works from the MSU Broad’s permanent collection.
+“Andy Warhol: A Day in the Life,” on view until May 6 at the Eli and Edythe Broad Art Museum at Michigan State University, or MSU Broad, showcases one of the 20th century’s most important and iconic artists, using works from the MSU Broad’s permanent collection.

-The museum’s collection contains a variety of works by Warhol, including screen prints and different forms of photography, which will be in conversation with the loan of films from the Warhol Museum in Pittsburgh, as well as a number of other additions.
+The museum’s collection contains a variety of works by Warhol, including screen prints and different forms of photography, which complement various pieces on loan from the Warhol Museum in Pittsburgh.

-Through Warhol’s daily photographic habits, film and audio recordings and the wide range of his personal interests, “A Day in the Life” allows audiences to glimpse his more intimate world.
+Through Warhol’s daily photographic habits, film and audio recordings and the wide range of his personal interests, “A Day in the Life” allows audiences to catch a glimpse into his more intimate world.

 Warhol is best known for his colorful screen prints.
 The exhibition features screen prints of movie stars like Marilyn Monroe, public figures like Jackie Onassis and Man Ray as well as more personal or seemingly mundane subjects.